-In today’s global economy, it’s only a matter of time until you need to do business with an international company.
-While our business ecosystem has evolved to the point where businesses have customers and suppliers all around the world, our payment systems have not evolved to match.
+In today’s global economy, it’s only a matter of time until businesses need to buy from or sell to an international company.
+While our economic system has changed to the point where businesses have customers and suppliers all around the world, our payment systems have not evolved to match.

 When you are comparing payment options, look at the following criteria:

 - Payment speed

 Rank your clients' needs, and evaluate the different providers to determine which one provides the features that matter most to your clients and to you.

 Depending on the payment option you choose, you will need different pieces of information from the business you want to pay.
 If you make your payment through the bank, you will need the following info:

 - Institution number

 - Swift Code / BIC / IBAN code